Does the Unconscious Mind Process Negatives?

 In addition to building and reinforcing a solid foundation in hypnosis, MMHA contains tons of advanced techniques which you’ll learn quickly and effortlessly, making it the perfect training for beginner and experienced hypnotists alike.

-You get the first few lessons free for 14 days without ever needing to put in your credit card details.
-It's the easiest way to start learning hypnosis today.
+You can get started with the Mike Mandel Hypnosis Academy for free without any payment details.
+It’s the easiest way to start learning hypnosis today.

 Click here to get started at the Mike Mandel Hypnosis Academy.